 An introductory study and overview of the role of business in society as well as a discussion of the various disciplines of business including an overview of business organization, management, marketing, human resource management, business ethics, and finance.
-Also a study and discussion of various strategies for success of public and private firms as well as small business.
-Business vocabulary used to understand analyze, interpret business news and information.
+Also, a study and discussion of various strategies for success of public and private firms as well as small business.
+Business vocabulary is introduced and used to understand, analyze, and interpret business news and information.
 (Previously known as BUS 101)